mianshahzaib674/my-portfolio/README.md

-# Responsive Website – HTML, CSS, JavaScript
+# Responsive Portfolio Website – HTML, CSS, JavaScript

-This is a fully responsive and modern website built using HTML5, CSS3, and vanilla JavaScript.
+This is a fully responsive and modern portfolio website built using HTML5, CSS3, and JavaScript.
 It features a clean layout, interactive sections, and a mobile-friendly design.

 ## 🔧 Technologies Used
 - HTML5
 - CSS3 (Flexbox, Media Queries)
-- JavaScript (Vanilla JS)
+- JavaScript
-- Google Fonts / Icons (if any)
+- Google Fonts / Icons

 ## 💡 Features
 - Fully responsive design